-We currently perform testing services in our laboratory facilities located in Irvine, California and Plano, Texas, and our GPS test is currently performed by Exact Sciences in its laboratory facility in Redwood City, California.
+We currently perform testing services in our laboratory facilities located in Irvine, California and Plano, Texas.
 These laboratory facilities could become inoperable due to circumstances that may be beyond our control, and such inoperability could adversely affect our business and operations.
 The facilities, equipment and other business process systems would be costly to replace and could require substantial time to repair or replace.
 The inability to perform our tests or the backlog of tests that could develop if any of our facilities become inoperable for even a short period of time may result in the loss of customers or harm our reputation, and we may be unable to regain those customers or rebuild our reputation in the future.
 Although we possess insurance for damage to our property and the disruption of our business, this insurance may not be sufficient to cover all of our potential losses and may not continue to be available to us on acceptable terms, if at all.